NamanChuriwala/MazeWar-Game-Server/README.md

 send packets to the client as the result of actions performed by other users.
-For example, if one user moves their avatar into "view" of another user's avatar, then packets will be sent by the server to the second user's client to cause the display to update to show the change.
+For example, if one user moves their avatar into "view" of another user's avatar, then packets will be sent by the server to the second user's client to cause the display to update to show the change..